shubhamkr7519/flipkart-offer-extractor/README.md

   - Use stateless APIs to enable better horizontal scale.

 - **Rate Limiting**:
-  - Use tools like `express-rate-limit` to protect against abuse.
+  - Use tools like `express-rate-limit` to implement API rate limit to prevent abuse and ensure stability under load.

 - **Preprocessing**:
   - During ingestion, precompute and store top offers per bank/payment combo for faster lookup.